kubernetes/enhancements/keps/sig-network/20200204-cni-verification-rearchitecture.md

 ## Next steps

 As of now, network policy tests are not run regularly against any CNI.
 Although we should not endorse one CNI over another, we should regularly validate that the NetworkPolicy tests *can* pass on *some* provider.
-As part of this proposal, we propose commiting an annotation to the existing network_policy.go code which states, in clear and simple terms, what environment the network_policy.go test suite was run in, the last time which it was commited and passed.
-Its also acceptable to commit this as a Markdown file in the documentation.
+As part of this proposal, we propose commiting an annotation to the existing `network_policy.go` code which states, in clear and simple terms, what environment the `network_policy.go` test suite was run in, the last time which it was committed and passed.
+It's also acceptable to commit this as a Markdown file in the documentation.

 There may be other, better ways of doing this.
 Running an upstream validation job of these tests as a weekly PROW job, for example, would be a good way to make sure that these tests don't regress in the future.
 This comes at the cost of coupling a job to an external CNI provider, so its not being explicitly suggested.